 Comprehensive Long Range Plan, March 8, 2016

-CURRENT UNIFIED DEVELOPMENT CODE (UDO)
+CURRENT UNIFIED DEVELOPMENT ORDINANCE (UDO)

 Click to view the Town of Southern Pines ConnectGIS internet mapping site (external link)

-PRIOR UNIFIED DEVELOPMENT CODE (UDO)
+PRIOR UNIFIED DEVELOPMENT ORDINANCE (UDO)

 Want to know more about planning issues?